 - Run, Bike, Pogo (You spend 30 mins exercising however you damn well please)

 - Polar Bear Plunge (Sweaty people ask polar bears questions for 30 mins via Zoom; there is no guarantee that any or all authors will jump into a frigid body of water)

-If you’re ready to emerge from winter hibernation and push your endurance beyond the limits, register now before you come to your senses.
+If you’re ready to emerge from winter hibernation and push your endurance beyond the limits, sign up now before you come to your senses.

 About the speakers

 Publisher and founder, Rosenfeld Media.
 Co-author, Information Architecture for the Web and Beyond and Search Analytics for Your Site.
 Co-founder, Information Architecture Institute and IA Conference.